hfp/libxstream/documentation/samples/libxstream_ozaki.md

 and helps `mma.sync` by 11%.
 Nor is it NVIDIA-specific: on a PVC (DPAS) the same figures are 0.66 -> 0.28 ms at n=257, 26.5 -> 22.0 at n=4096
 and 15.8 -> 12.6 in fp32, also bit-identical.

+The residue planes it needs are the bulk of the per-call device scratch, which is why `OZAKI_ARENA` matters: without it every call creates and destroys them (402 MB at n=4096), and on a device where libxstream has no memory pool that cost dominates - 34 ms per call against 6 ms on a GH200 at n=4096.
+The arena carves that scratch from one allocation kept for the life of the context, so it is enabled by default exactly where there is no pool. `OZAKI_ARENA=0` restores per-call allocation and a positive value caps the arena in MB, falling back per buffer when a call needs more.
+A caller that owns device memory can supply it instead with `ozaki_scratch_size`/`ozaki_scratch_set` (the benchmark does so under `OZAKI_SCRATCH=1`); the interceptor in LIBXS relies on the default, since a BLAS call cannot be handed a workspace.

 Two things to know.
 Reading the profile, the two kernel rows have to be added for a total; the FLOP rate is attributed to the GEMM row alone.